 - A. The passage does not address how to care for a puppy. - B. The passage does not address training a puppy. - C. Correct.
-The passage gives suggestions on how to find the right dog. - D. The few breeds mentioned in the passage support the idea it is important for people to find the breed that is right for them rather than what is popular.
+The passage gives suggestions on how to find the right dog. - D. The few breeds mentioned in the passage support the idea it is important for people to find the breed that is right for them rather than what is popular. - 16 Based on the information in the passage, which detail from the passage is a fact? - A A collie or shepherd is a good pet choice for active people. - B Some dogs work with the police to keep the public safe. - C Almost all puppies are cute, cuddly, and little. - D Dogs are known to be friendly and loyal pets.

-- 16 Based on the information in the passage, which detail from the passage is a fact? - A A collie or shepherd is a good pet choice for active people. - B Some dogs work with the police to keep the public safe. - C Almost all puppies are cute, cuddly, and little. - D Dogs are known to be friendly and loyal pets.
+Standard 3: Students will analyze, interpret, and evaluate increasingly complex literary and informational texts that include a wide range of historical, cultural, ethnic, and global perspectives from a variety of genres.

-Standard 3: Students will analyze, interpret, and evaluate increasingly complex literary and informational texts that include a wide range of hist ADD: 5.3.R.6: Students will distinguish fact from opinion in an informational determine which one is a fact.
+5.3.R.6: Students will distinguish fact from opinion in an informational text and explain how reasons and facts support specific points.